Hnn3y/Code_Challenge_V2/README.md

 # Day 4: Table Tags; Build a table shwoing a class schedule

 # Day 5: Semantic HTML TAGS; Build a semantic html

+# Day 6: Structure a webpage and add styling